owen8877/qids-2023-comp/README.md

 ### Some notes (add more as you like):
 - Date-time perferred ordering: day > asset > timeslot.
 - Don't forget to automate data processing pipeline for ease of real testing (e.g. a parsing function?)
+- Maybe learning the MSE loss is too hard (predict future return exactly) How about we learn the probablity of going up and down?

 ### Issue:
 - Mini dataset - unnamed column